guyroutledge/atozcss/_drafts/2016-04-06-creating-custom-functions-with-sass.md

-So not only is our function flexible but it's really useful; instead of seeing values like `0.9375rem` in the stylesheet and trying to get a sense of what that means, we can see a number like `15` and our intentions are much clearer.
+So not only is our function flexible but it's really useful; instead of seeing values like `0.9375rem` in the stylesheet and trying to get a sense of what that means, we can see a number like `15` and can almost immediately get a sense of how the kind of length we're talking about.

-Creating custom functions is a little advanced and can be quite an abstract concept to get your head around but hopefully you can see that there's great power in this awesome Sass feature.

 ## Outro

-In the next episode we'll be discussing G for "Grunt & Gulp" which are command line tools that you can use to automate the process of compiling your Sass (and many more tasks too).
+In the next episode we'll be tackling G for "Grunt & Gulp" which are command line tools that you can use to automate the task of compiling your Sass (and many more tasks too).

 Make sure you sign up for the mailing list to be the first to hear about the next release and get weekly CSS news and links delivered straight to